The Hunterdon Healthcare Neurosciences Team

 - Assistive listening devices

-Center for Healthy Aging – The staff of the Center for Healthy Aging at Hunterdon Medical Center includes geriatricians (physicians specializing in the care of the elderly) and a geriatric nurse practitioners.
-A Geriatric Assessment is a comprehensive evaluation of the older adult by a team of health care professionals who specialize in care of the elderly.
-Hunterdon Medical Center’s Geriatric Assessment Team looks at all areas of life – health habits, medications, social support, physical abilities, emotional health and environment – to help the seniors and family members adjust to the transitions associated with aging.
+Center for Healthy Aging – The staff of the Center for Healthy Aging at Hunterdon Medical Center includes geriatricians (physicians specializing in the care of the elderly) and geriatric nurse practitioners.
+A Geriatric Assessment is a comprehensive evaluation of the older adult by a team of health care professionals who specialize in the care of the elderly.
+Hunterdon Medical Center’s Geriatric Assessment Team looks at all areas of life – health habits, medications, social support, physical abilities, emotional health, and the environment – to help the seniors and family members adjust to the transitions associated with aging.
 The goal is to help elders live life to the fullest and help family members provide the best care possible.

 Sleep Center — The staff of the Sleep Disorders Center at the Hunterdon Medical Center includes: a Medical Director who is a specialist in pulmonary medicine and sleep disorders; a Director of the Sleep Center who is a registered respiratory therapist; a Doctor of Sleep Medicine; a Sleep Center Coordinator; numerous Registered Polysomnographic Technicians, who are technologists with specialized training in sleep studies; as well as a number of Sleep Technologists and Scorers.

 Hunterdon Healthcare offers an array of educational events, including childbirth, healthy living and fitness classes.LEARN MORE

 Health and Wellness Centers

 Where health and fitness meet to help you stay healthy at every age.LEARN MORE

 Hunterdon Healthcare is pleased to provide our website visitors with this comprehensive Health Resource Library.LEARN MORE